This Is How We Dominated The Iron Butt SaddleSore 1000

 Riders that understand their limits have the best chance of completing a SaddleSore 1000.
 If you’re tired or feel any type of stress, it’s time to stop and rest.

 While stopped, you can perform simple exercises to get your blood pumping.
 Jumping jacks, squats and pushups will quickly wake you up.
-Stretching or a quick yoga session will do wonders for any pain or aches as well.
+Stretching or a quick stretch will do wonders for any pain or aches as well.

 During breaks, you should always eat healthy foods.
 Avoid eating at fast food rest stops as much as possible.
 Also, you should not overeat.
 Eating too much can tire you out.